By Craig Townsend

 NeuroFrequency Programming™

-A groundbreaking method that integrates multiple advanced & proven techniques - including hypnotic suggestion, NLP, visualization, and brainwave frequencies - to unlock deeper potential, dissolve limiting patterns, and rewire the mind’s natural automation for lasting transformation.
+A groundbreaking multi-layered method that blends advanced mind techniques with various brainwave frequencies to unlock deeper potential, dissolve limiting patterns, and rewire your subconscious for lasting transformation.
 Learn more about NeuroFrequency Programming™ and the Multi-Track Transformation System™ →

 More and more players are now adding mental training to their practice routines to improve performance and transform results.